 There are certain dishes over the years that I’ve come to associate with friends.
 Take my friend Jyothi, for instance, an excellent cook with a broad repertoire of preparations.
-Nevertheless, I do believe it might spell a riot if upon her hosting our ladies international gathering she didn’t prepare those precise traditional dishes that we’ve all grown to appreciate with great love and treasure.
+Nevertheless, I do believe it might spell a riot if upon her hosting our ladies international gathering she didn’t prepare those precise traditional Indian dishes that we’ve all grown to appreciate with great love and treasure.

 These are the dishes that hold meaning, a special bonding in our history, the long steaming tray of Chicken Biryani, golden colored Chana Masala with chick peas, perfectly shaped, steamed Idli rice and lentil cakes, served alongside a spicy broth, puffy hot off the grill roti for tearing apart and dipping.
 Each and every dish always prepared with consistent perfection.

 The antipasti is never complete without Frani’s delicious roasted red peppers, and for as many seasons I’ve taken great comfort in her Escarole Soup, her giant sized meatballs in red sauce are amazing, and it goes on.

 Frani’s Quick and Easy Fettucine Alfredo is even good enough for company, and may be doubled, which I have in fact, seen Frani perform in that Italian style of hospitality fully feeding a couple extra families stopping by for a visit and ending up with an impromptu meal, complete with salad and crusty bread.

 Perhaps over the ages, it is among the most common of sayings expressed throughout the world that sharing food makes for the fondest of memories.
-I do believe it is true, from the buffet of traditional time consuming dishes lovingly prepared, to quick and easy delicious preparations, each serves up something uniquely special in life’s book of treasured moments, those memories created through the shared tables between families and friends.
+I do believe it is true, from the buffet of traditional time consuming dishes lovingly prepared to quick and easy delicious preparations, each serves up something uniquely special in life’s book of treasured moments, those memories created through the shared tables between families and friends.